secretstartups/handbook/leadership/making-decisions/index.html.md

 Decisions that require input, buy-in, or awareness of others should be accompanied by a brief, documented proposal.
 This can be captured in an agenda, issue, or Google Doc, but it should include the following elements:

 1. Options considered: what alternative approaches were considered, including the one that you recommend
 1. Recommendation: justification for why your preferred path was recommended over others.
-When apporopriate and possible, this should include a recommendation grounded in data
+When appropriate and possible, this should include a recommendation grounded in data
 1. Why is this smallest and fastest: a statement on how you are taking an [iterative approach](/handbook/values/#iteration).
 Otherwise said, could this decision be broken into even smaller parts?
 If yes, revisit items and 1 and 2.

 ## E-Group Conversation on Making Decisions